 +1 978 266 2655

-6 - With the help of four QuickMount housings (catalog Item 712), this 640 test point M3U can mount up to 10 CB boards simultaneously, two on the control module and eight on the QuickMount Housings.
+9 - With the help of eleven QuickMount™ housings (catalog Item 712), this 1536 test point low voltage test system can mount up to 24 CB boards simultaneously, two on the control module and 22 on the QuickMount housings.